 Deterring Carriers of Fleas and Ticks

 While wildlife may be fun to watch, mammals that commonly live in forested areas are often carriers of the insects most households wish to avoid.
 Fleas and ticks use squirrels, rabbits, raccoons, mice, deer, and even feral cats as a blood source.
 These animals enter people’s yards in search of foods like spilled birdseed, wild berries that may grow on shrubs, and even trash.
 Animals should not be allowed to occupy space in sheds or under decks.
-When trash is placed outside for pickup, it should be carefully secured in plastic bags to minimize odor before placing in a trash tightly-closed can.
+When trash is placed outside for pickup, it should be carefully secured in plastic bags to minimize odor before being placed in a tightly-closed trash can.

 The Role of Landscaping